-The Company recorded restructuring and other costs of \$6.7 million in 2013, compared to \$8.8 million in 2012.
-The decrease in restructuring costs primarily relates to a decrease in our 2011 restructuring plan costs.
-In 2013, we recorded cash and non-cash costs of \$4.3 million and \$0.8 million, respectively.
-This decrease was offset by higher acquisition related charges, which related to the acquisition of NDS and the expected acquisition of JADAK in March 2014.
+The Company recorded restructuring and acquisition related costs of \$5.4 million in 2013, versus \$4.4 million in 2012.
+The increase in restructuring and acquisition related costs primarily related to higher acquisition related charges, which related to the acquisition of NDS in January 2013 and JADAK in March 2014.
 Acquisition related charges totaled \$1.6 million and \$0.8 million during 2013 and 2012, respectively.

-In 2013, the following significant restructuring charges were incurred.
 In January 2013, the Company consolidated our laser scanners business into our Bedford, Massachusetts production facility.
-In June 2013, we also sold our previously exited scientific lasers facility located in East Setauket, New York for net cash consideration of \$4.3 million and recognized a loss on the sale of the facility of \$0.2 million.
 In addition, the Company also recorded severance charges associated with our 2011 and 2013 restructuring plans.